Burial of Ferdinand Marcos: Dissenting opinion

-De facto Chief Justice Maria Lourdes P. A. Sereno said that the burial disregards both international and domestic laws with regards to giving justice to victims of human rights abuses during Marcos' term.
+De facto Chief Justice Maria Lourdes Sereno said that the burial disregards both international and domestic laws with regards to giving justice to victims of human rights abuses during Marcos' term.
 The Philippine government was noted to have an obligation to provide compensations to the victims, both monetary and non-monetary, the latter of which includes symbolic reparation.
 The burial of Marcos at the Libingan ng mga Bayani was deemed by the dissenters as contrary to symbolic reparation entitled to the victims.
 By allowing the burial, President Duterte was "encouraging impunity".
 Marcos was described as "a dictator forced out of office and into exile after causing twenty years of political, economic, and social havoc in the country".

 Senior Associate Justice Antonio Carpio argued that Marcos' ouster following the People Power Revolution disqualified him from being buried at the Libingan ng mga Bayani even if the claim of him being awarded the Medal of Valor is indisputable since he was deposed by the "sovereign action of the people", which was described as "the strongest form of dishonorable discharge from office".